mzeesh2/History-Arcade/ReadMe.md

 7. Right click this file, navigate to "Build Path" and select "Add to Build Path"
 8. Everything should be working now.
 ## How to start the game
+1. Expand the History Arcade folder, then src and then default package.
-1. Find the "GameServer.java" file and execute
+2. Find the "GameServer.java" file and execute
-2. The console will ask you to enter a port number.
+3. The console will ask you to enter a port number.
 You can enter 5555 for default
-3. A started server message should display after port number has been entered.
+4. A started server message should display after port number has been entered.
-4. Now find the "PlayerUI_FX.java" file and execute.
+5. Now find the "PlayerUI_FX.java" file and execute.
-5. Select single player or multiplayer
+6. Select single player or multiplayer
 ### Single-Player VS Multi-Player Setup
 #### Single-Player Setup
 1. Select single player and choose which war you want to be quizzed on.
 (Civil War is under progress)